transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 In order to still provide integration help, we're making two options available that are sustainable for us:

 **Free Integration Help**.
 Your question is welcome on our [Community Forum](https://community.transloadit.com/c/uppy), where Uppy developers are supported by aficionados and together they will assist you where and when they can.
 Response times are often good, but don't come with guarantees.
-Keep in mind that, especially when you are choosing to self-host server components, that we can't go out of our way if you run into problems.
-Investing our time in that would eventually simply bankrupt our company and destroy Uppy along with it.
-If you need assistance or assurance in running server components in a reliable way you can either:
+Keep in mind that, especially when you are choosing to self-host server components, that we can't go out of our way if you run into problems as that would eventually simply bankrupt our company and destroy Uppy along with it.

+Accepting that you are wandering off supported paths may be fine for many projects.
+If you need assistance or assurance in running server components in a reliable way however, you can either:

 - using Transloadit-hosted versions (gets you support and encoding capabilities) ($49/mo)
 - self-hosting along with with Paid Integration Help ($1499/mo)

-Otherwise you should

-- accept that you are wandering off supported paths (which may be totally fine for many projects) ($0/mo)

 **Paid Integration Help**.
 For deployments where Uppy is critical, [Transloadit Enterprise Customers](https://transloadit.com/pricing/) can purchase commercial support packages starting at $1499/mo.
 This will get you 1-on-1 access to Uppy core developers.
 We can help you self-host server components like Companion, debug bundler issues, support non-current releases, and provide timely responses to other integration questions.